Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

-We address a convergence result of the FEONet which provides theoretical justification for the proposed method.
-As outlined in the previous section, the proposed method is based on the FEM and the finite element approximation $u_h$ in \eqref{approx_sol} can be considered as an intermediate solution between the true solution $u$ of \eqref{var_for} and the approximate solution $\widehat{u}_h$ predicted by the FEONet.
-Consequently, in order for an error analysis, we simply split the error $u-\widehat{u}_h$ into two parts; namely,
+we address the convergence result of the FEONet which provides theoretical justification for the proposed method.
+As outlined in the previous subsection, the proposed method is based on the FEM, and the finite element approximation $u_h$ in \eqref{approx_sol} can be considered as an intermediate solution between the true solution $u$ of \eqref{var_for} and the approximate solution $\widehat{u}_h$ predicted by the FEONet.

-The first error (I) can be controlled via the classical theory of FEM, e.g. through the error estimate \eqref{error_est}.
-The second error (II) is a core part which needs a novel theoretical investigation.
-The parameters of $\widehat{u}_h =: \widehat{u}_{h,n,M}$ concerning the convergence is the parameter representing neural network architecture and the number of sampling points $\om\in\Omega$ which we denote by $n\in\mathbb{N}$ and $M\in\mathbb{N}$ respectively.
-Here, larger $n\in\mathbb{N}$ implies more approximation power of neural networks.
-We will prove the following theorem concerning the second error (II), which guarantees that our method is reliable and the theorem forms the theoretical foundation of the proposed numerical scheme.
-The precise mathematical statement and proof can be found in Theorem \ref{main_thm_whole}. \begin{theorem} If we let $u_h$ be the finite element approximation of the true solution $u$ and $\widehat{u}_{h,n,M}$ be the approximate solution computed by the FEONet, then we have